Enclosure

 and noise levels during routine operations.
 This shy, forest

 species fares better in quiet, low profile settings.
-Water features

 within the exhibit should not be deep.
 If animals have access to